FMCA’s 95th International Convention was a rip-roarin’ good time for a fun-loving group of RVers.

 “The number of first-timers was unbelievable,” Charlie Adcock, FMCA national president, said.
 “We did promote this convention, but I think the location itself intrigued a lot of folks, who decided to come check it out.”

-The Rawhide complex as a whole supplied the necessary buildings, parking areas, and stages to hold various convention activities, many of them in Western Town.
+Next, the Rawhide complex as a whole supplied the necessary buildings, parking areas, and stages to hold various convention activities, many of them in Western Town.
 Ambling along its Main Street, past rustic buildings evocative of the Old West, one almost felt dropped into a movie set.

 “Western Town was a beautiful theme park.
 We really enjoyed that,” Charlie Adcock said.

-Many of the buildings in Western Town are fronted by broad, wooden-plank porches.
+Also, many of the buildings in Western Town are fronted by broad, wooden-plank porches.
 One stucco-covered structure suggests a Spanish mission motif.
 Brown barrel trash cans, old-fashioned store lettering, stagecoaches, covered wagons, horse sculptures, wagon wheels, and vintage streetlights add to the Old West ambience.
 Attendees were encouraged to “capture the moment” by snapping shots of themselves next to such memorabilia.

 The majority of the 100-plus seminars on the convention schedule were held in Western Town.
 They were housed in buildings dubbed the Silver Spur, Branding Iron, and Moonshine Room, among others.